zhuochenbioinfo/HFI/README.md

 ***NOTICE: The formulas and pictures in this page may not be displayed properly in some regions due to local Internet policies.***

-By Zhuo CHEN, contact: chenomics@163.com or zhuochen@genetics.ac.cn
+By Zhuo CHEN, contact: chenomics@163.com or zhuochen@fafu.edu.cn

 # Motivation and description: